awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_esp32-s2.md

 The certificate is hardcoded for demonstration purposes only\.
 Production\-level applications should store these files in a secure location\.

    For more information about `SetupAWS.py`, see the `README.md` in the `freertos/tools/aws_config_quick_start` directory\.

+### Monitoring MQTT messages on the AWS Cloud<a name="gsg-esp32-s2-monitor-mqtt"></a>

+Before you run the FreeRTOS demo project, you can set up the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.

+**To subscribe to the MQTT topic with the AWS IoT MQTT client**

+1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

+1. In the navigation pane, choose **Test**, then choose **MQTT Test Client**\.

+1. In **Subscription topic**, enter `your-thing-name/example/topic`, and then choose **Subscribe to topic**\.

+When the demo project successfully runs on your device you see "Hello World\!" sent multiple times to the topic that you subscribed to\.

 ### Build, flash, and run the FreeRTOS demo project using the idf\.py script<a name="build-and-run-example-esp32-s2-idf42"></a>